NichMun/Neural-Network-From-Scratch/README.md

-Please also check out the project on Kaggle: https://www.kaggle.com/code/nicholasmuntyan/neural-network-from-scratch
+Please also check out the full project with all the outputs on Kaggle: https://www.kaggle.com/code/nicholasmuntyan/neural-network-from-scratch